-Gully Creek Trail Loop is a 2.2 mile moderately trafficked loop trail located near Ennice, NC that features a great forest setting and is rated as difficult.
+Gully Creek Trail Loop is a 2.2 mile moderately trafficked loop trail located near Ennice, North Carolina that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking and is accessible from May until October.

 Beautiful hike.
 First timer and did it clockwise, it was difficult but took our time coming up the normal but strenuous incline.
 A tricky bit of rock scaling but manageable--worth it all to see the small falls and listen to the sounds of nature.